Abolitionism in the United States: Religion and morality

 The Second Great Awakening of the 1820s and 1830s in religion inspired groups that undertook many types of social reform.
 For some that included the immediate abolition of slavery as they considered it sinful to hold slaves as well as to tolerate slavery.
 Opposition to slavery, for example, was one of the works of piety of the Methodist Churches, which were established by John Wesley.
 "Abolitionist" had several meanings at the time.
 The followers of William Lloyd Garrison, including Wendell Phillips and Frederick Douglass, demanded the "immediate abolition of slavery", hence the name, also called "immediatism".
 A more pragmatic group of abolitionists, such as Theodore Weld and Arthur Tappan, wanted immediate action, but were willing to support a program of gradual emancipation, with a long intermediate stage.

+The formation of Christian denominations that heralded abolitionism as a moral issue occurred, such as the organization of Wesleyan Methodist Connection by Orange Scott in 1843, and the formation of the Free Methodist Church by Benjamin Titus Roberts in 1860 (which is reflected in the name of Church).
+The True Wesleyan a periodical founded by Orange Scott and Jotham Horton was used to disseminate abolitionist views.
+The Methodist and Quaker branches of Christianity played an integral part in the formulation of abolitionist ideology in the United States.

 "Anti-slavery men", such as John Quincy Adams, did not call slavery a sin.
 They called it an evil feature of society as a whole.
 They did what they could to limit slavery and end it where possible, but were not part of any abolitionist group.
 For example, in 1841, John Quincy Adams represented the Amistad African slaves in the Supreme Court of the United States and argued that they should be set free.
 In the last years before the war, "anti-slavery" could refer to the Northern majority, such as Abraham Lincoln, who opposed expansion of slavery or its influence, as by the Kansas–Nebraska Act or the Fugitive Slave Act.
 Many Southerners called all these abolitionists, without distinguishing them from the Garrisonians.